ryanatkn/gro/src/project/buildConfig.md

 Like all builtin tasks, you can easily customize this behavior by creating `src/dist.task.ts` in your project and optionally [invoking the original task](../task#run-a-task-inside-another-task).

+## todo

+- As designed, the build system does not take into account for the fact that Gro projects often have tasks that are designed to run in Node, mixed in with whatever source code is in `src/`.
+  So far this hasn't been an issue - frontend code avoids importing these modules and the build system, despite targeting the browser, doesn't break the Node modules, but we'd like to figure out an ergonomic design that addresses this complexity.